matwilso/matwilso.github.io/_posts/robot-future.md

 - **video prediction.** Pixels seem like they will be the primary modality used to train world models and learned simulators, so this will be an especially important subset of generative modeling.
 Also, there are many people pushing on video prediction for different reasons, so it's good if we can draft off that work.
 - **cloning simulators.** This area of research takes existing physics simulation and clones them  with neural networks to run faster, basically (kind of like neural [clean-rooming](https://en.wikipedia.org/wiki/Clean_room_design)).
 One example is [Learning to simulate complex physics with graph networks](https://sites.google.com/view/learning-to-simulate).
 While this only lets you get as good as the original simulation, there are likely good insights here in how to set up effective inductive biases and set up training.
 I think this is actually a decent path for getting traction in more fully learned simulators.
 - **case studies.** Case studies of related areas provide valuable lessons to draw on.
 Some things that come to mind are the recent large language models and large scale, production grade systems at Tesla, OpenAI, Google, etc. Alec Radford gave a good talk on historical development of language models [[video]](https://youtu.be/BnpB3GrpsfM) [[slides]](https://drive.google.com/open?id=1sdH-9KQipnu3RMN0-YUqU8R4ZMLapz8IJzfe7VLN39o).
 And Andrej has some talks about Tesla [on his website](https://karpathy.ai/).
-Anyone tackling big problems and constantly facing reality is a good case study.
+Reality in general is a great filter for flawed approaches.
 - **infant cognitive development**.
 It might be useful to draw on what we know about how babies develop their models of the world.
 Like in what sequence do they learn different concepts about the world?
 Is there anything we can learn about the inductive biases they have for physical reasoning---about which physics they understand early on, and which takes a long time to learn?
 There are some [reviews on physical](/assets/papers/baillargeon_2002.pdf) [reasoning in infants](/assets/papers/baillargeon_2004.pdf), that discuss when babies learn certain skills.
 - **yann lecun and self-supervised learning.** [His podcast with Lex is good, and his recent talks can probably offer insight on this area as well.](https://www.youtube.com/results?search_query=yann+lecun) He is a big believer in this type of stuff now.